COMP2281/software-engineering-group24-25-04/TechnicalReport_Group04.md

 ### 3.4
 ## Section 4: Maintenance and Implications
 ### 4.1
+To sustain the capability of the system to provide a reliable and high-performance service, regular system maintenance is needed.
+Regular database maintenance, code maintenance and dependency management are essential for system maintenance.

+#### **Database Maintenance:**

+- **Regular Database Backup:**
+ Implement automated backup schedules to prevent data loss and ensure quick recovery in case of failures.

+- **Data Integrity Checks:**
+  Perform routine validation of stored data to detect and correct inconsistencies.

+#### **Code Maintenance:**

+- **Bug Fixes and Patching:**
+  Continuously monitor for potential issues and apply patches promptly to ensure security and maintain optimal functionality.

+- **Code Enhancement:**
+  Regularly reviewing code and adding comments improves readability and maintainability, making it easier to implement new features in the future.

+#### **Dependency Management:**

+- **Package Updates:**
+   Regularly update libraries and frameworks since many vulnerabilities arise due to outdated software

+- **Compatibility Checks:**
+  When updating libraries and frameworks, compatibility checks are crucial to prevent conflicts that may break the application or introduce security risks

 ### 4.2
+In this section, we focus on how the system’s future development can be implemented to enhance usability, efficiency, and accessibility.
+#### Cloud-Based Infrastructure
+Cloud platforms provide load balancing and failover mechanisms which can ensure system stability even in case of hardware failures.
+Cloud platforms can provide multiple servers and distribute incoming traffic across multiple servers to prevent single server overloading.
+Also cloud platforms will split large databases into smaller parts, allowing faster processing and parallel execution of queries.

+#### Mobile App
+Integrating a mobile app into the system can significantly improve user accessibility since users can update progress and check reports anytime, anywhere.
+Also users can input data even without internet access, which syncs automatically when reconnected.

+#### Inclusivity and Accessibility
+Supporting multiple languages should improve the usability for diverse users .
+Also adding features such as text-to-speech, high-contrast modes, and keyboard navigation can make the system more inclusive.

+#### Performance Optimization
+Implementing lazy loading in React can improve the speed and performance of the website since data is only rendered when visited.
+Lazy loading helps to load the web page quickly and presents the limited content to the user that is needed.

+#### Customization and Personalization
+In future, users should be able to customize dashboard, layout and the font style based on their need.
+Also notification should be customizable, allowing users to choose their preferred communication channel like in app or email and frequencies.

 ### 4.3
 Finally, we will discuss the potential ethical and societal impacts of our system for both its current and future status.
 #### Ethical Impacts